andrewdavidmackenzie/pigg/README.md

 It will print out connection info at startup and start listing for Iroh network connections from `piggui` instances, then the user can interact with it and visualize inputs level changes from the `piggui` GUI.

+## Porky

+`porky` is an embedded application developer for the Raspberry Pi Pico (Pi Pico W only currently, but I plan to add support for Pico, Pico 2 and Pico 2 W soon) for remote interaction with the Pi Pico's GPIO hardware.
+It can be connected to remotely over TCP, just like to a `piglet` running on a Pi.

+For more details see [porky's README.md](porky/README.md)

 ## Input from Raspberry Pi users wanted

 We would like input from Raspberry Pi users to help us decide the order of things to work on in the future,